isc-projects/kea/doc/sphinx/arm/hooks.rst

    defaults to ``kea-legal``.

 -  ``time-unit`` - configures the time unit used to rotate the log file.
-Valid values are ``second``, ``day``, ``month`` or ``year``.
+Valid values are ``second``, ``day``, ``month``, or ``year``.
 It defaults to ``day``.

 -  ``count`` - configures the number of time units that need to pass until the log file is rotated.
-It can be any positive number, or 0 which disables log rotate.
+It can be any positive number, or 0, which disables log rotation.
 It defaults to 1.

-If log rotate is disabled, a new file will be created when the library is loaded and the new file name is different that any previous file name.
+If log rotation is disabled, a new file is created when the library is loaded; the new file name is different from any previous file name.

 Additional actions can be performed just before closing the old file and after opening the new file.
-These actions must point to an external executable or script and are configured by setting:
+These actions must point to an external executable or script and are configured with the following settings:

--  ``prerotate`` - external executable or script called with the name of the file that will be closed.
-Kea will not wait for the process to finish.
+-  ``prerotate`` - an external executable or script called with the name of the file that will be closed.
+Kea does not wait for the process to finish.

--  ``postrotate`` - external executable or script called with the name of the file that had been opened.
-Kea will not wait for the process to finish.
+-  ``postrotate`` - an external executable or script called with the name of the file that was opened.
+Kea does not wait for the process to finish.

 Custom formatting can be enabled for logging information that can be extracted either from the client's request packet or from the server's response packet.
 Use with caution as this might affect server performance.
-The custom format can not be used for control channel commands.
+The custom format cannot be used for control channel commands.
 Two parameters can be used towards this goal, either together or separately:

--  ``request-parser-format`` - evaluated parsed expression used to extract and log data from the incoming packet
+-  ``request-parser-format`` - an evaluated parsed expression used to extract and log data from the incoming packet.

--  ``response-parser-format`` - evaluated parsed expression used to extract and log data from the server response packet
+-  ``response-parser-format`` - an evaluated parsed expression used to extract and log data from the server response packet.

 See :ref:`classification-using-expressions` for a list of expressions.
-If any of ``request-parser-format`` or ``response-parser-format`` is configured, the default logging format is not used.
+If either ``request-parser-format`` or ``response-parser-format`` is configured, the default logging format is not used.
 If both of them are configured, the resulting log message is constructed by concatenating the data extracted from the request and the data extracted from the response.

 The custom formatting permits logging on multiple lines using the hexstring 0x0a (ASCII code for new line).
-In the case of the log file, each line is prepended with the log timestamp.
-For the database backend, the data will be stored (including the newline character) in the same entry.
+In the log file, each line is prepended with the log timestamp.
+For the database backend, the data is stored (including the newline character) in the same entry.

 Examples: